 Bringing together all people to build a healthy community.

-Inspire engagement and participation in equitable, dynamic, culturally relevant, and responsive recreation and lifelong learning programs.
+Inspire engagement and participation in equitable, dynamic, culturally relevant, and responsive recreation, childcare, and lifelong learning programs.

 ARC and its 36 advisory councils raise support through fundraising events, grants and generous contributions from dedicated individuals and businesses throughout our community.
 These funds allow us to offer program scholarships and improve service delivery, ensuring equitable access to high quality programming for all Seattle residents.